MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 ElementCompositionPreview.SetAppWindowContent(colorPickerAppWindow, appWindowRootGrid);
 ```

-When the AppWindow is closed, you reverse the process.
-First, remove the ColorPicker from the Grid, then add it as a child of the StackPanel in MainPage.
+When the [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) is closed, you reverse the process.
+First, remove the [ColorPicker](/uwp/api/windows.ui.xaml.controls.colorpicker) from the [Grid](/uwp/api/windows.ui.xaml.controls.grid), then add it as a child of the [StackPanel](/uwp/api/windows.ui.xaml.controls.stackpanel) in `MainPage`.

 ```csharp
 // Make sure to release the reference to this window,